California governor makes big change to giant water project

 The Brown administration had downsized the project to one tunnel in early 2018 as local water agencies balked at picking up the tab.

-But the Metropolitan Water District of Southern California, the state’s largest water agency, agreed to cover nearly $11 billion in costs last April, breathing new life into the twin tunnels.
+But the Metropolitan Water District of Southern California, the state’s largest water agency, agreed to cover nearly $11 billion in costs last April, bringing new life to the twin tunnels.